 The teen years can be tough on parents/caregivers and teens themselves.
 These years are the flash point between “dependence” and “independence,” and bring significant changes and uncertainty.
 When experiencing unusual feelings or behaviors, difficult relationships and common struggles, how can we know if teens are ‘just being teens,’ or if there is truly cause for concern?

-This LEAD Pittsburgh website is meant to be a resource for you to become more aware of the signs of teen anxiety and depression.
-Use the links we provide to connect to other organizations and services to expand your knowledge and gain additional insights into your teen’s well-being.
+LEAD Pittsburgh’s website is meant to be a resource to raise awareness of the signs of teen anxiety and depression.
+Use the links provided to connect to other organizations and services to expand your knowledge and gain additional insights into your teen’s well-being.
 Your care and loving support can help make a difference for your teen.

 An important first step is to know and recognize common signs of teen depression, and note the duration (at least 2 weeks) and severity of symptoms.